TinkurLab/TinkurHumidityTemp/README.md

 ### Setup Secrets

-Create a 'secrets.h' file in the Sketch's root director with the following contents:
+Create a 'secrets.h' file in the Sketch's root directory (ex. /main/temphumidityadafruitio/) with the following contents:

 ~~~
 #define WLAN_SSID       "WiFiSSID"